 We, as Williamstown residents, owe it to our neighbors to get out and voice our choices at the special town meeting that was petitioned by a few residents.
 There is more at stake than the 10 acres of identified "pristine land."
 Part of our community, a small community within a community, is also at stake.

 I resided in that community for 15 years until Tropical Storm Irene flooded my home, which resulted in nearly a total loss of my personal possessions, in addition to my home.
 Where my home once was is now just a cement slab.

 The Spruces, even now, is a place where neighbors help neighbors; they have safe space and freedom to ride bikes; have their own flower gardens; walk their dogs and socialize.
 Because of the flood, I lost that community and because of the housing shortage, I was forced to live outside of Williamstown for over a year.
 I am grateful to say I was finally able to find housing in Williamstown.

 Are we going to allow the additional sacrifices of the Spruces residents to go unnoticed by removing options for development from the table?
 Do we want to limit the type of housing by limiting the type of land options?

 It is too soon to determine what is financially feasible without due diligence.
 For example: replicating a community, constructing condominiums with an affordable housing component, or multiunit housing?
-We, as a town, need more time not only to determine the most beneficial use of the gift of the Spruces’ 120 acres and replacement housing, but also the mitigation grant of $6.1 million.
+We, as a town, need more time not only to determine the most beneficial use of the gift of the Spruces’ 120 acres and replacement housing, but also the mitigation grant of $6.